-If you lived in Afghanistan instead of United States, you would:
+If you moved to Afghanistan from the United States, you would:

 MAKE 97.9% LESS MONEY EVERY YEAR